Alfred Ely Beach: Downfall

+Beach's designs for US Postal Mail Service

+Death and legacy

 Much of the Beach subway story was recalled as precedent by Lawrence Edwards in his lead article of the August 1965 issue of Scientific American, which described his invention of Gravity-Vacuum Transit.
+Beach's story is also featured in Gotham: A History of New York City to 1898.

 The Beach Tunnelling shield, similar to the 1864 English patent idea of Barlow's, was used in the construction of the Grand Trunk Railway, headquartered in Montreal, Canada's first St. Clair Tunnel between Port Huron, Michigan and Sarnia, Ontario.
 This tunnel opened in 1890.
+His hydraulic shield system was also used in the excavating of the underground railway tunnels in London and Glasgow, the North River Tunnels and other construction works.

+Beach's pneumatic system was the first air-powered train in America, a concept that would be proposed once again about 150 years later by billionaire Elon Musk, rebranded as the Hyperloop.
+The team Hyperloop II of the Hyperloop pod competition sponsored by SpaceX also used Beach's pneumatic concept and made the pneumatic vehicle more efficient.

 In January 1887, Beach allowed his son and six other men to start a yacht club on his property in Stratford, Connecticut.
-The Housatonic boat club is the oldest operating Yacht club in Connecticut.
-The club purchased the land from the Beach estate in 1954.
+The Housatonic boat club is the oldest operating yacht club in Connecticut, and the land purchased for the club came from his estate in 1954.